-- b) Personal medical, dental, or optical appointment, examination, or treatment that is necessary during working hours; - c) Exposure to a contagious disease that would endanger others; - d) Pregnancy and maternity leave; - e) Dependent illness Up to a maximum of 96 hours annually of the employee's accrued sick leave may be used for dependent illness.
-For purposes of this section, dependent shall be defined as follows: - i) Parent biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was son or daughter. - ii) Son or Daughter biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis who is: - (1) Under 18 years of age; or - (2) 18 years of age or older and incapable of self-care because of a mental or physical disability. - iii) Spouse husband or wife. - iv) Spouse's parent. - 7) Unused Sick Leave - a) Standard Sick Leave Payout Policy - i) Unused sick leave will not be paid at termination for employees terminating service with less than 10 consecutive years of employment with the County.
+- Personal illness or injury not covered by workers' compensation wage reimbursement: - b) Personal medical, dental, or optical appointment, examination, or treatment which is necessary during working hours; - c) Exposure to a contagious disease that would endanger others; - d) Pregnancy and maternity leave; - e) Dependent illness Up to a maximum of 96 hours annually of the employee's accrued sick leave may be used for dependent illness.
+For purposes of this section, dependent shall be defined as follows: - i) Parent biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was son or daughter. - ii) Son or Daughter biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis who is: - (1) Under 18 years of age; or - (2) 18 years of age or older and incapable of self-care because of a mental or physical disability. - iii) Spouse husband or wife. - iv) Spouse's parent. - 7) Unused Sick Leave - a) Standard Sick Leave Payout Policy - Unused sick leave will not be paid at termination for employees terminating service with less than 10 consecutive years of employment with the County.

-For employees terminating service with at least 10 consecutive years of employment with the county, payment for unused sick leave will be based on the following schedule:
+For employees terminating service with at least 10 consecutive years of employment, payment for unused sick leave will be based on the following schedule: